roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 Given NA's position as Enova's largest market and its 2022 AOV remaining below the 2019 baseline, test basket-expansion strategies such as complementary cross-sells, targeted bundles, and checkout product recommendations.
 Measure attach rate, conversion, AOV, incremental revenue, and margin against a defined NA control baseline before broader rollout.

 **2. APAC: Validating and Testing the High-AOV Opportunity:**
-Decompose APAC's sustained AOV leadership by country, FX exposure, product mix, basket composition, pricing and promotions, and marketing channel mix to identify the drivers associated with its higher basket value.
-If market-level acquisition economics, contribution margin, and scalability support expansion, test incremental investment in the strongest APAC segments.Evaluate whether validated APAC drivers, such as specific product bundles, categories, or channel strategies, can be tested in NA and EMEA where the same products and relevant customer segments are present.
+Decompose APAC's sustained AOV leadership by country, FX exposure, product mix, basket composition, pricing and promotions where available, and marketing channel mix to identify the drivers associated with its higher basket value.
+If market-level acquisition economics, contribution margin, and scalability support expansion, test incremental investment in the strongest APAC segments.
+Test whether validated APAC basket-value drivers can be replicated in comparable NA and EMEA segments.

 **3. LATAM: Time-Boxed AOV Diagnostic Before Capital Reallocation:**
 * **Phase 1 - Diagnostic:** Conduct a time-boxed country-level constant-currency analysis using transaction date, currency, local price, USD price, and historical FX rates to separate potential currency-translation effects from underlying basket-value changes.
 Decompose the remaining AOV deterioration  by product mix, basket composition, pricing and promotions where available, and marketing channel.